zhfnjust/bsver.com/README.md

 ## Welcome to bsver.com

 **bsver.com** provides paymail service, but the prime limit of paymail addresses is 2100.
-And all paymail addresses will be issued via nft
+And all paymail addresses will be issued via nft.

+## Proof of buy (POB)

+Proof of buy is a new way to issue nfts.
+Only users who purchased the NFT of [Proof of shit](https://www.nftonshow.com/detail/1af2eb6a4d4c31708b362c1b9e3d1a47db2fce95/0d0fc08db6e27dc0263b594d6b203f55fb5282e2/0) can get the NFT airdropped by bsver.com.

-### All released nfts
+## All issued nfts

 NFT | Paymail | owner | KYC
 --- | --- | --- | ---